raburton/rboot/readme.txt

 For more interesting rom layouts you'll need to write an rBoot config sector manually, see next step.

+The two testload bin files can be flashed in place of normal user roms for testing rBoot.
+You do not need these for normal use.

 rBoot Config
 ------------
 typedef struct {